 Everyone has a favorite salsa or hot sauce recipe.
 Capturing the spicy heat can be a challenge though.

 When you grow your own hot peppers you will find that some years the peppers are 10 times hotter than hot.
 Other years, not so much.
 The variety of hot pepper has a bearing on the heat value.
 But the growing season also has an impact.

 Hot peppers vary in the heat value of the variety of the peppers.
 I love looking through the Baker Creek Seed Company Catalog at their hot pepper pages.
-(Pages 83 to 86 in their 2015 catalog) The pictures are amazing.
-And the description and history of the different heritage hot peppers that they carry is engrossing.
+The pictures are amazing.
+The description and history of the different heritage hot peppers that they carry is engrossing.
 Peppers like Black Hungarian, Chinese 5 Color, and the Trinidad Scorpion, (named the hottest pepper on the planet, with 1.2 million Scoville units) will keep any salsa lover and gardener dreaming of next year.
-(Order your 2016 Baker Creek Seed catalog here.)
 Richter’s Herbs in Canada, also carries an impressive variety of Hot Peppers, including the Trinidad Scorpion Pepper.
 Richter’s ships to the USA and internationally with a phyto-sanitary certificate.

 Hot pepper heat is measured subjectively using “heat units” on a scale of 0 to 10 with sweet bell peppers being a 0 to 1 on the scale and habanero peppers being a 10.
 Jalapeños are a 5 on this scale, right in the middle.
 Notice on this subjective scale, the Trinidad Scorpion Pepper isn’t even on the chart.
 It’s four times the heat of the hottest habanero.